 Boats are mainly used for rivers and lakes travel.
 We arrange boat trips along Tonle Sap Lake, which dwells a floating village and offers spectacular scenery along the way.

 Most taxis are available outside the arrival hall of the airport.
-Bringing a map captioned with both English and Cambodian will do you great favor.
-The fares from airport to city cost no more than $8.
+Bringing a map captioned with both English and Cambodian will do you a great favor.
+The fares from the airport to the city cost no more than $8.

 Cyclo could be a pleasant way to experience the real Cambodia.
 If you intend doing a slow city tour, try it.
 Remember to hackle the price before you get on.